 With the Shelter in Place order came change.
 The bike shops were deemed essential and they sold out.
 The people who bought all the bikes (and those who didn’t) showed up on trails everywhere straining park staff and facilities and crowding green spaces.
 The Greenway was filled with people not following social distancing nor mask guidelines, sometimes they even look at us a bit funny when we do.
 It seemed like we would have to postpone or cancel the project.
 After a couple of months of staying home, we realized that the project was more important than ever.

-What I’ve been able to find says 20 yards of separation is probably safe cycling.
+What I’ve been able to find suggests 16-20 yards of separation is probably safe cycling.
 But, there are all kinds of variables.
 As Russ and I discuss what we will or won’t do, we’ve had some pretty detailed discussions, and even though we both have science backgrounds, we haven’t come up with the same safety parameters all the time.

 One day, I was riding a remote section of the Silver Comet with, maybe, one trail user per mile.
 A guy passes me easily and when he’s around 30 or 40 yards beyond me I catch a whiff of “he’s been riding for a while”.
 Body odor or perfume is not something you pay much attention to until there are people dying and you’re trying to figure out how not to be one of them.
 Smelling smokers and other odors through my mask, especially when riding to, and through, Brushy Mountain Tunnel has caused me to wonder all kinds of things.